 Campus Martius Park in Detroit is at the center of a two square block district in the commercial center and heart of downtown.
-At 2.5 acres, it serves as a stage of entertainment and community events throughout the year and is the hub for all major avenues downtown that radiate from its center.
+At 2.5 acres, a stage of entertainment and community events throughout the year it serves as a stage of entertainment and community events throughout the year and is the hub for all major avenues downtown that radiate from its center.
 The park is part of a neighborhood comprised of 20,000 office employees, 750 residents, 35+ restaurants, 50 retail outlets, and over 2 million annual visitors.
 In 1999, Campus Martius Park was adopted as part of the Detroit Legacy Project and a Campus Martius Park Task Force was established to oversee its redesign and redevelopment.
 The park was completed and opened in to the public in 2004.